Forcing the $\Pi^1_3$-Reduction Property and a Failure of $\Pi^1_3$-Uniformization: Abstract

 \section{Abstract}

-We generically construct a model in which the $\Pi^1_3$-reduction property is true and the $\Pi^1_3$-uniformization property is wrong, thus producing a model which separates these two principles for the first time.
+We generically construct a model in which the $\Pi^1_3$-reduction property is true and the $\Pi^1_3$-uniformization property is false, thus producing a model which separates these two principles for the first time.